 It’s the larger gaps of time or the re-occurrence of large gaps that worry employers.
 They wonder if you are reliable or just a job hopper.
 If you have numerous jobs that you only spent a few months at, then they would classify you as a job hopper.

-If you might be considered a “job hopper”, it may be a good idea to leave some of your shorter terms out of your resume.
-If you held a full-time job and a short-term position, this does not convey the same message as job hopping; it’s okay to leave that short-term job on the resume, provided it’s relevant and you have extra space.
+If you might be considered a job hopper, it may be a good idea to leave some of your shorter terms out of your resume.
+If you held a full-time job and a short-term position, this does not convey the same message as job hopping.
+It’s okay to leave that short-term job on the resume, provided it’s relevant and you have extra space.

-There are many reasons that a person may need that much time off: medical (self or family member), education, birth of a child, choosing a path, etc. Your reasons are your own, and to you they were very important; however, some employers may not view these reasons in the same light.
+There are many reasons that a person may need that much time off: medical (self or family member), education, the birth of a child, or choosing a different career path.
+Your reasons are your own, and to you, they were important.
+Some employers may not view these reasons in the same positive light.

 Every one of us can relate to a serious illness or death of a loved one.
-Employers should be compassionate enough to understand that you needed to take a few years off to help a severely disabled parent or spend some time with a terminally ill loved one.
+Employers should be compassionate enough to understand they needed to take a few years off to help a disabled parent or spend some time with a terminally ill loved one.

 You could write that where you lived there was absolutely no chance at hiring a babysitter; the primary schools had a horrible reputation, so you thought you would give them a good education at home; you wanted to spend the first few years with your child, as they are the most precious years.

 This phase can happen at any age.
 It may occur during your college or university years or once you are into your first or second career.
 There is nothing wrong with taking some time to find yourself and developing the traits needed to succeed in your chosen field.
-However, some employers may think that you have your head in the clouds, don’t know what you really want, or will end up leaving this job after only a few months because it wasn’t the right fit either.
+Some employers may think you have your head in the clouds, don’t know what you really want, or will end up leaving this job after only a few months because it wasn’t the right fit either.